$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: The Wave-Front Tracking Algorithm and Global Existence of Entropy Solutions

-$\textbf{Proof.}$ We first note the total interaction potential $\mathcal{Q}(x)$ remains unchanged when there is no interaction and decreases across an interaction ``time" $x > 0$ as discussed in Cases 1--5 in Proposition 3.1.
+$\textbf{Proof.}$ We first note that the total interaction potential $\mathcal{Q}(x)$ remains unchanged when there is no interaction and decreases across an interaction {\it time} $x > 0$, as discussed in Cases 1--5 in Lemma 3.1.
 Furthermore, from Cases 1--5 and the subsequent analysis above, we have concluded that $\mathcal{V}(x) \ll 1$.
-Hence, one can fix some number $\nu\in (0, 1)$ such that
+Thus, we can fix some number $\nu\in (0, 1)$ such that